When death occurs - Pension

 When there is no survivor benefit payable to a spouse or common-law partner, the child allowance is equal to 20% of your unreduced pension for each child, to a maximum of 80%.

 Yes.
 The Supplementary Death Benefit (SDB) is similar to a decreasing term life insurance.
-The basic benefit is equal to twice your annual salary and decreases by 10% annually to a minimum of $10,000, starting at age 66.
+The basic benefit is equal to twice your annual salary and decreases by 10% annually starting at age 66, to a minimum of $10,000 by age 75.
 If you die as an active member of the public service pension plan, your SDB will never reduce below 33% of your annual salary (rounded up to the nearest $1,000) or below $10,000, whichever is greater.

 Under your pension plan, there is a minimum benefit guaranteed should there be no eligible survivors or children.
 For more information, refer to minimum benefit.

-The benefit is paid to your designated beneficiary for Supplementary Death Benefit purposes or your estate.
-The benefit amount is calculated as follows:
+The benefit is paid to your designated beneficiaries for Supplementary Death Benefit purposes or, if no beneficiaries are on file, to your estate.
+The benefit amount is equal to twice your annual salary, rounded to the nearest $1,000.
+The benefit will be divided equally between your designated beneficiaries.

-• Should you inform the Pension Centre if the person you've named as the beneficiary of your Supplementary Death Benefit (SDB) moves?
+Should you inform the Pension Centre if one of your Supplementary Death Benefit (SDB) beneficiaries move?

-• Does your Will affect who receives your Supplementary Death Benefit (SDB)?
+Does your Will affect who receives your Supplementary Death Benefit?

-Wills, Agreements and Court Orders do not affect who receives your Supplementary Death Benefit.
-The person you named as your beneficiary for the Supplementary Death Benefit receives your death benefit.
+No. Wills, Agreements and Court Orders do not affect who receives your Supplementary Death Benefit (SDB).
+Your designated SDB beneficiaries will receive your death benefit.

 Visit Public service group insurance benefit plans for information on benefits.